 Husband.
 Father.
 Blogger.
 Retired mathlete.
 I covered Larry Sanders' "Three Thumbs Up" game as credentialed media -- and failed to see well enough to witness the thumbing as it happened.
 On Twitter, I'm anaheimamigos.

-Mitch has been a fan of the Bucks since the days of Big Dog, Ray Ray, and Sammy C. He's abnormally optimistic about the team even through the rough times and spends far too much time on ESPN's Trade Machine trying to make things better.
+Mitch has been a fan of the Bucks since the days of Big Dog, Ray Ray, and Sammy C. He's abnormally optimistic about the team even through the rough times and spends far too much time on the Trade Machine trying to make things better.
 He's 6'0" with a 5'11" wingspan and sees himself as more of a distributor than a scorer.
 Find him on Twitter @mitchvomhof